 - 20. Create a blog on your website and update it regularly with new, interesting content.
+Comment on anything that will interest visitors, and cover diverse topics including developments in the publishing industry.
 Here's our blog! - 21.
-Respond to comments and questions on your blog in a timely manner. - 22.
+Respond to comments and questions on your blog promptly, and welcome any type of ideas offered in comments. - 22.
 Once you've been blogging for a while, search your archives for your best blog posts and sell them as a collection (preferably as a low-cost eBook). - 23.
-Add keywords to your blog posts. - 24.
-Guest blog on other popular blogs. - 25.
-Allow guest bloggers on your blog. - 26.
+Add keywords to your blog posts and follow a DIY SEO plan. - 24.
+Guest blog on other popular blogs as a published author promoting one's book.
+This can be particularly effective for novel promotion when you guest blog on special interest genre blogs. - 25.
+Allow guest bloggers on your blog as a way to reciprocate your book promotion efforts. - 26.
 Create an RSS Feed if you don't already have one, and burn it on Feedburner.com.
 This will allow you to obtain statistics about your readers. - 27.
 Submit your blog to blog directories related to being an author, your genre, etc.